tidyverse/tidyups/005-github-simplification.md

 Originally, we divided tidyverse and r-lib because we thought it was important to keep data science and package development tools separate.
-Then when tidymodels kicked off, it seem natural for it to have its own home (and then other teams at RStudio copied this principle).
-But there are some downsides to having multiple organisations for the tidyverse
+Then when tidymodels kicked off, it seemed natural for it to have its own home (and then other teams at RStudio copied this principle).
+But there are some downsides to having multiple organisations for the tidyverse team:
-team:

--   While the distinction between tidyverse, r-lib, and tidymodels is at reasonably strong in our heads, it’s hard for users to articulate these differences, and to learn/remember exactly which organisation a package belongs to.
+-   While the distinction between tidyverse, r-lib, and tidymodels is reasonably strong in our heads, it’s hard for users to articulate these differences, and to learn/remember exactly which organisation a package belongs to.
 This is particularly hard when you look